shawlu95/system-design/examples/design_key_value_store.md

 - W: number of nodes required to confirm write success
 - R: number of nodes required to confirm read success

-- **strong consistency**: achieved when `W + R > B` which means at least one node will have most recent write and serve it to read request
+- **strong consistency**: achieved when `W + R > N` which means at least one node will have most recent write and serve it to read request
 - **optimize for read**: R = 1, W = N
 - **optimize for write**: W = 1, R = N